MicrosoftDocs/power-platform/power-platform/admin/online-requirements.md

 ---
 # Power Platform URLs and IP address ranges

-If certain IP addresses or URLs are blocked in your browsers or network security devices, users might not be able to reach Microsoft Dynamics 365 environments.
-Blocked IPs can also impact connecting Dynamics 365 apps to [Microsoft Exchange Server (on-premises)](connect-exchange-server-on-premises.md).
+If certain URLs or IP addresses are blocked in your browser or network security devices, users might not be able to reach Microsoft Dynamics 365 apps or environments.

+## IP addresses required

 See the following:

 - [Azure IP Ranges and Service Tags – Public Cloud](https://www.microsoft.com/download/details.aspx?id=56519)
 - [Azure IP Ranges and Service Tags – US Government Cloud](https://www.microsoft.com/download/details.aspx?id=57063)